What to See in Prague: Vinohrady Neighborhood

 You might find, however, that Prague’s center is packed with tourists and is busy nearly all the time, from tours that go around in the morning to the nightlife that packs the riverside clubs at night.

 Where are all the locals?
 They’re in Vinohrady (and beyond).

-Dan was in Prague in 2016, and this time we visited, together.
+We most recently visited Prague together as a couple.
 We spent the first few days in the local neighborhood of Vinohrady, known for its many parks, plethora of bars and restaurants and tall pastel-colored buildings.
 Here, you’ll see a more typical side of life in Prague.

 Known as one of the world’s ugliest buildings, the Prague TV Tower can be seen from most parts of Prague, as it’s the tallest landmark.
 It can also help you find your way home, if you look up!

 The TV Tower was built during the Cold War era and is rather unique-looking.
 You can go to the top and get a view of a whole side of the city.
 There’s also a restaurant and bar, where we suggest going and having a drink or snack instead of paying the admission to the viewpoint, as it could be a dab less.

 Enjoy Local Life at Riegrovy Sady Park and Beer Garden

 Riegrovy Sady is a large park that has it all, from running paths, to a beer garden, and to a cafe with outdoor and rooftop seating, to “Sunset Hill,” where lots of people go for sunset hour in summer with picnic blankets and beer or wine.
 Checking out parts is a free thing to do, helping you save money while you travel.

 The beer garden is a place where locals meet up with friends, and there’s food as well.
 Try the kolbasa.